DanieleOgnibene/TaskBookExtended/readme.md

 $ tb -i
 ```

-### Display Timeline by task active date
+### Display Timeline by task deadline

-In order to display all items in a timeline view, based on their active date, the `--ai` option can be used.
+In order to display all items in a timeline view, based on their deadline, the `--ai` option can be used.

 ```
 $ tb --ai